Erri De Luca: Biography

-Upon completing high school in 1968 Erri De Luca joined the radical left-wing movement Lotta Continua.
-After the organization's disbanding he left political involvement.
-He worked as a blue-collar worker at the Fiat factory in Turin and at the Catania airport.
+Upon completing high school in 1968, Erri De Luca joined the radical left-wing movement Lotta Continua.
+After the organization's disbanding, he left his political involvement.
+He worked as a blue-collar worker at the Fiat factory in Turin and the Catania airport.
 He was also a truck driver and a mason, working at job sites in Italy, France, and Africa.
 He rode relief convoys in Yugoslavia during the war between 1993 and 1999.

-Erri De Luca is self-taught in several languages including Ancient Hebrew, Swahili, Russian and Yiddish.
-He has translated books of the Old Testament from Old Hebrew and written commentaries on the Sacred Texts, as a "non-believer".

-He has published more than 70 books, numerous collections of short stories and poems, translated into more than 30 languages.
+Erri De Luca is self-taught in several languages, including Ancient Hebrew, Swahili, Russian and Yiddish.
+He has translated books of the Old Testament from Old Hebrew and written commentaries on the Sacred Texts as a "non-believer".
+De Luca embarked on an independent study of Ancient Hebrew in 1983, driven by a desire to delve into the original language of the Bible.
+This endeavor allowed him to engage deeply with the texts, leading to personal translations of several biblical books into Italian, including Exodus, Jonah, Ecclesiastes, and Ruth.
+His approach to these translations is characterized by focusing on the literary and historical aspects rather than theological interpretations.
+He has published over 100 books and numerous short stories and poem collections.
+His work has been translated into more than 30 languages.

 He appeared in a cameo role (of a mechanic) in the film L'isola, by Costanza Quadriglio.

-Erri De Luca's debut as a screenwriter and leading actor was in the short film Di là del Vetro (Beyond the Glass), presented at The Venice Film Festival 2011, Italy, World Premiere.
+Erri De Luca's debut as a screenwriter and leading actor was in the short film Di là del Vetro (Beyond the Glass), presented at the Venice Film Festival 2011 in Italy, with Its World Premiere.
 "A night-time conversation between a man and his mother and a trip down memory lane through the phantoms of life.
 Erri De Luca opens the door to his house, transporting us into the universe of the past."